-The error message ‘ERR_SSL_VERSION_INTERFERENCE’ is quite old and dates back to the old days of Chrome browser.
+The error message ‘ERR_SSL_VERSION_INTERFERENCE’ is quite old and dates back to the old days of the Chrome browser.
 This error primarily signifies that there is a problem in either determining the SSL version or there is an SSL version conflict on your computer.
 This error message is usually solved instantly without any hassle.

 What causes the error message ‘ERR_SSL_VERSION_INTERFERENCE’ in Google Chrome?